kgogov/sapui5-walkthrough/readme.md

 * OPA tests are located in the `webapp/test/integration` folder of the application.
 * Use page objects and `journeys` for structuring OPA tests.
 * As per SAPUI5 convention uncompressed source files end with `*-dbg.js`
+* Define the routing configuration in the descriptor

 ## Framework specifics